Are you looking for a safe and effective first trimester core workout?

 Let’s jump right in.

-Can you do core workouts in the first trimester?
+Can you do Ab workouts in the first trimester?

-It is safe to do core workouts in the first trimester provided you have been cleared from a medical provider and don’t have any contraindications to exercise.
+In general, ab exercises are safe to do in the first trimester as long as you have been cleared by your health care provider and don’t have any contraindications to exercise.

-If you were already active before your pregnancy, oftentimes, you can continue your routine.
+Also, if you were already active before your pregnancy, oftentimes, you can continue your routine with some modifications.

-This is a 10 minute workout designed to improve your core strength from the comfort of your own home.
+Here is my 10-minute first trimester ab workout designed to improve your core strength from the comfort of your own home.

-Make sure you are cleared by your doctor prior to starting any sort of exercise!
+However, before you get started, make sure you are cleared by your doctor before doing any sort of physical activity!

 |Side Plank Dips||2||20 sec each side|